The Matching, Planning, and Hosting Process

 We find that most people work on it collaboratively / together while on their series of planning calls.

 Once complete, sign and submit it to MovingWorlds to confirm the formal match and start off your Experteering engagement.
-Please note it is strongly suggested that the Experteer Planning Guide is completed before the Experteer has booked an airplane ticket to the Host Organization.

 2